Where you can make a positive impact towards net zero

 AHPs in leadership or management roles should:

-- Contribute to ‘Healthy Places’ (integrated services for local populations), including by utilising trust Green Plans.
+- Contribute to ‘Healthy Places’ (integrated services for local populations), including the utilisation of trust Green Plans.

 The link between sustainability and public health